Statement on SB 256 becoming law from our Ohio coordinator

 Ohio’s Senate Bill 256 & House Bill 552 would allow juvenile offenders to be paroled after 18-30 years of imprisonment depending on the crimes they committed.
+There is an exception for juveniles who murder three or more people-those mass killers could still be sentenced to life without parole.
 NOVJM opposes this bill for the reasons explained in our letter below.
-Please contact firstname.lastname@example.org if you would like to speak with us about the bill.
+Please contact email@example.com if you would like to speak with us about the bill.

 Ohio juvenile murderers are listed here.
 Some of the offenders profiled are serving life without parole (LWOP) or functional LWOP and could be released by this bill.